petabencana/sitioss-reports/README.md

 #### Testing

+Note that the documentation here is for this master reports module, and each submodule has their own set of tests run in a similar manner.
+Please refer to the submodule documentation for further information.

 To run the full set of tests, run:

 ```shell
 npm test
 ```

 This will run the following tests: